-Serving B.C.’s immigrant communities affected by autism is a major priority for ACT – Autism Community Training.
-In collaboration with professionals and parents from the South Asian community, ACT has focused over the past several years in working to improve our Punjabi-language resources.
+Providing resources in additional languages is a priority for ACT – Autism Community Training in our efforts to support individuals affected by autism internationally.
+In collaboration with professionals and parents from the South Asian community in British Columbia, ACT has focused over the past several years in working to improve our Punjabi-language resources.
 Punjabi is the third most commonly spoken language in B.C., after English and Chinese.
 For a number of years ACT has provided information in Chinese which can be accessed on the ACT in Chinese area of our website.
-We hope to continue to expand our resources in other languages in collaboration with community members who understand the additional stress on families who are struggling in English as they try to help their children with autism.
+We hope to continue to expand our resources in other languages in collaboration with community members who understand the additional stress on families who are struggling in English as they try to help their children with autism

 ACT Resources in Punjabi